Robust preparation noncontextuality inequalities in the simplest scenario: Abstract

 \section{Abstract}

-Contextuality is the leading notion of non-classicality for a single system.
-However, experimental demonstrations of contextuality have generally been limited by conceptual difficulties.
+Contextuality is the leading notion of nonclassicality for a single system.
+However, an experimental demonstration requires finding procedures that are operationally equivalent, which might seem impossible to achieve exactly.
 Here I focus on the simplest non-trivial case, four preparations and two tomographically complete binary measurements.
-Exploiting a subtle connection to the CHSH scenario gives eight non-linear inequalities which are together necessary and sufficient for the experimental statistics to admit a preparation noncontextual model.
-No fixed ``operational equivalences'' are required.
-Violating such an inequality is therefore arguably the most direct route to an experimental refutation of noncontextuality.
+Exploiting a subtle connection to the CHSH scenario gives eight non-linear inequalities which are together necessary and sufficient for the experimental statistics to admit a preparation noncontextual model in such a scenario.
+No fixed operational equivalences are required, removing a key difficulty with experimental tests of older preparation noncontextuality inequalities.